PERGA

 THE SEARCH FOR HOME

-With Earth long destroyed, humanity has wandered the stars for over 7,000 years, searching for a planet they can call home that spoke to them in their dreams.
-This planet, sentient and waiting, is PERGA.
+With Earth long destroyed, humanity has wandered the stars for over 7,000 years, searching for a new home called PERGA that spoke to them in their dreams.

-Only the dream seeker, marked by a rare mutation, can reach it.
-But when his vessel is torn apart on entry, he crash lands alone, without aid or guidance.
-To survive, he must journey through the shifting, surreal body of the planet itself and confront the sentient planet that summoned him across millennia.
+Only the Dream Speaker, marked by a rare mutation, can enter PERGA.
+But as he descends to the planet, his vessel is torn apart and he crash-lands, alone and stranded.
+To survive, he must journey through the shifting, surreal body of the planet alone and confront the sentient planet that summoned him across millennia.

 -